-Graham has represented lenders in various commercial credit facilities, including local area loan organizations, in numerous economic development loans funded by the Pennsylvania Industrial Development Authority and Small Business First Fund.
+Graham represents lenders in various commercial credit facilities, including local area banks.
+He handles economic development loans funded by the Pennsylvania Industrial Development Authority and Small Business First Fund.

 Graham has been recognized in Philadelphia Magazine as a Rising Star, a distinction for lawyers aged 40 and under or who have been practicing for less than 10 years, and reserved for no more than 2.5% of all attorneys in Pennsylvania.
 He was honored in 2013 as one of the Forty Under 40 in Lehigh Valley Business, which recognizes young professionals who exhibit talent and promise and have a well-documented track record of achievements in business.
 Graham is an active member of College Hill Presbyterian Church, having served as a committee member and youth leader.
 He is a member of the Board of Directors for the Easton Area Chamber of Commerce; the Greater Easton Development Partnership; the Family YMCA of Easton, Phillipsburg, and Vicinity; and Renew Lehigh Valley.